nazo6/rktk/README.md

 ## Dependencies

-`arm-none-eabi-objcopy` is required to generate uf2 file.
+`rust-objcopy` is required to generate uf2 file.

 ### MSRV